JWCTempleton/web-portfolio/README.md

 To that end, I used SCSS compiled through a node package as css as well as other node packages that can be seen in the package.json file.

 I really, really enjoyed playing around with node and using packages like autoprefixer to solve problems that I had been concerned with (for example trying out modern css animations and being frustrated when it worked in chrome but not on another browser).

+I also really enjoyed learning about node scripts, very cool.